aditimarwadi/Voice-Activated-Virtual-Assistant-Jarvis-/README.md

 # Voice Activated Virtual Assistant (JARVIS)

-A personal voice assistant project in Python capable of performing tasks like searching, playing music, sending emails, and answering queries.
+A voice-activated Python assistant capable of answering queries, playing music, fetching information, and more.
+(Note: Enter your own API key in the code before running.)

 ## Features
 - Voice command recognition